Faster Verified Explanations for Neural Networks: Implementation

-\textbf{Branching Phase.} \looseness=-1 In all cases, we use the ReLU splitting partitioning strategy, which operates by splitting ambiguous ReLUs (i.e., their pre-activation can take both negative and positive values for the considered input perturbations) into their two linear phases~\cite{Bunel20}.
+\subparagraph*{Branching Phase.} In all cases, we use the ReLU splitting partitioning strategy, which operates by splitting ambiguous ReLUs (i.e., their pre-activation can take both negative and positive values for the considered input perturbations) into their two linear phases~\cite{Bunel20}.
 In particular, we use a recent strategy~\cite{DePalma24} that heuristically branches on the ReLU which is deemed to impact the most the tightness of the over-approximation employed during the bounding phase.

-\textbf{Selective MILP Calls.} In order to speed up verification on smaller networks, we modified the \textsc{OVAL} framework to allow for the use of a Mixed Integer Linear Programming (MILP) solver whenever a subproblem has fewer than a given number of ambiguous ReLUs.
+\subparagraph*{Selective MILP Calls.} In order to speed up verification on smaller networks, we modified the \textsc{OVAL} framework to allow for the use of a Mixed Integer Linear Programming (MILP) solver whenever a subproblem has fewer than a given number of ambiguous ReLUs.
 In practice, we use this functionality in two different settings: on very small networks, we run the MILP solver at the root of branch-and-bound (i.e., before any splitting), if the quicker dual-based bounds fail to verify robustness.
-On harder networks, where this may not pay off, we call the MILP solver when no ambiguous neurons are left, in order to prevent slowdowns related to the inappropriate convergence of dual-based bounding.
+On harder networks, where this will not pay off, we call the MILP solver when no ambiguous neurons are left, which is in practice faster than ensuring convergence of dual-based bounding on the underlying linear program.
 MILPs are solved using Gurobi, a commercial black-box solver~\cite{gurobi}.